rdeioris/CompushadyUnreal/README.md

 ## Quickstart (step3, Defining the number of threads)

+This section requires a bit of understanding on how GPU scheduling works:

+GPUs run tasks over what are commonly called "waves" (or workgroups).
+Each wave runs the same code on different cores in parallel (the amount of cores is GPU specific, but generally 32 on NVidia and 64 on AMD).

+When you schedule a Compute Shader to the GPU you specify how many times that shader must be executed: the XYZ value of the Dispatch functions.

+By doing X * Y * Z (1024 * 1024 * 1) we now know that we are scheduling the execution of our shader 1048576 times (each of those execution is known as a 'Group').

+It may looks impressive, but looking at it from the "wave" point of view we are underutilizing our GPU: each of those 1048576 groups is scheduled to a different wave.

+It means (on an NVidia card) that 31 of our 32 per-wave cores are doing nothing.

+Our goal is to activate the other wave cores, and we can do this by specifying on how many "threads" each 'Group' will be executed.

+To specify it we have the ```[numthreads(X, Y, Z)]`` attribute on HLSL and ```layout(local_size_x = Z, local_size_y = Y, local_size_z = Z) in;```

 ## Quickstart (step4, Rendering to Unreal textures/materials)

 ## Quickstart (step5, Asynchronous/Nonblocking mode)